sosiristseng/template-mkdocs-material/docs/index.md

 ## Project layout

 ```
+.gitlab-ci.yml  # GitLab CI/CD configurations
+.github/        # Github actions
+    ...

 mkdocs.yml      # The configuration file.
 docs/
     index.md    # The documentation homepage.
     ...         #  Other markdown pages, images and other files.
+overrides/
+    ...         # Override default templates if needed
+includes/
+     examples.md # The files to be included in other files in `docs/`
+     ...
 ```